Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 The

-In between races enjoy the energetic tunes of the soulful jazz band as you dance the afternoon away.
+In between races enjoy the energetic tunes of the acoustic duo as you dance the afternoon away.

-Turn your out of office on and take in superb views of the track or Parade Ring with one of our exceptional restaurants or private box.
-Whether you're looking for fine dining or a less formal occasion, explore a finer way to enjoy a day at the races with your work colleagues,
+Turn your out-of-office on and take in superb views of the track or Parade Ring from one of our exceptional restaurants or private boxes.
+Whether you're looking for fine dining or a less formal occasion, you'll find an excellent way to enjoy a day at the races with your work colleagues.

 To get inspiration on what to wear to the races, as well as particular dress codes for each enclosure and event, please visit our Dress Code page.